mattfenwick/Beagle/docs/tutorials/parsing.md

 My goal in writing this article is to give a clear, practical, and useful explanation for how to build a parser.
-Using a Lisp as an example language helps keep the discussion simple without creating a need to resort to hand-waving.
+Using a Lisp as an example language helps keep the discussion simple and focused.

 Thus, in this article, we'll see the basic steps for how to transform a string of characters into an abstract, executable representation of code.